hasanhaja/site/src/gadgets.md

 - WeiLong WR M 2021 MagLev
 - Super RS3 M 2022 Base

 I've set these up with a combination of Weight 3, Gravitas, Silk and Mystic.
 These were the lubes I could get access to and since it was my first time using lubed cubes, I don't have much of a comparison point.
-I'm trying to get my hands on DNM-37 and setting up one of cubes from scratch to see if that like that additional better.
+I'm trying to get my hands on DNM-37 and setting up one of cubes from scratch to see if that like that addition better.